davidusb-geek/emhass/docs/mlforecaster.md

 ```
 The resulting forecast DataFrame is shown in the webui.

-It is possible to publish the predict method results to a Home Assistant.
+It is possible to publish the predict method results to a Home Assistant sensor.
 By default this is desactivated but it can be activated by using runtime parameters.

 The list of parameters needed to set the data publish task is: